updated 18 June 2026

-This post describes the main erosion problems at 2CRU and comments on the planning application PA 2026/0187 by Defence Housing Australia (DHA) aimed at fixing those problems, refer: https://www.ntlis.nt.gov.au/planning-notices-online/notices#/index
+This post describes the main erosion problems at 2CRU, DHA’s planning application PA 2026/0187 and FLP’s submission on the application.
+Application is at https://www.ntlis.nt.gov.au/planning-notices-online/notices#/index

 Erosion problems on the western side of 2CRU